LockBlock-dev/discord-exporters/README.md

 • Download the project or clone it

-• Go to the Discord-Exporters exporter folder and do `npm install`
+• Go to the Discord-Exporters folder and do `npm install`

 • Edit the [config](./config.json) :
 ```js